NoorMajdoub/Self-Supervised-Flow-Embeddings-for-Botnet-Detection/byol/byolnotes.md

 ## why this works

-sth feels off when i first red about it , yes it do ...cause we aitn working with no negs , it is kinda new to me at least that the loss is kinda in the batch itself and its versions
+sth feels off when i first red about it , yes it do ...cause we aitn working with no negativss , it is kinda new to me at least that the loss is kinda in the batch itself and its versions